samoylenkodmitry/s-a--m.github.io/_posts/2020-10-05-concurrent_skip_list_set.md

 ---
 layout: post
-title: What is faster?
+title: Which is faster?
 ConcurrentSkipListSet vs TreeSet+synchronized
 ---
 # What's the difference
 Those two collections are all sorted and very useful when you need to maintain some order in dynamically filled data.